Donald Trump Threatens To Release ‘Thousands Of ISIS Fighters’ To Europe

 President Donald Trump threatened on Thursday to release “thousands of ISIS fighters to Europe,” Vox journalist Aaron Rupar reports via Twitter.

-Trump made the remarks while speaking to reporters gathered outside the White House, responding to a question about Democratic Congresswoman Tulsi Gabbar’s accusations that he supports the terrorist organization Al Qaeda.
+Trump made the remarks while speaking to reporters gathered outside the White House, responding to a question about Democratic Congresswoman Tulsi Gabbard’s accusations that he supports the terrorist organization Al Qaeda.

 As Fox News reported, during the Democratic primary debate on Wednesday, Gabbard accused Trump of supporting Al Qaeda, later clarifying her statements and explaining that Trump’s relationship with Saudi Arabia shows that he is a supporter of the radical Islamic terrorist group.